 - Conducting employee survey only for a sample employee population

-Surveying just a sample population is one of the worst mistakes you could do while measuring employee engagement.
+Surveying just a sample population is one of the worst mistakes you could make while measuring workplace engagement.
 Because the survey results that you receive by getting employee feedback from that sample audience will skew your overall employee engagement metrics.

 Some companies don’t include blue-collar employees and other executives as their survey participants because, at times, these guys don’t have access to emails, and reaching them with a survey is hard.

-This whole concept of excluding certain employees from participating in employee surveys defies the whole purpose of conducting the survey, which is to enable all your employees from the CEO to a janitor to voice out their opinions transparently.
+This whole concept of excluding certain employees from participating in employee surveys defies the purpose of conducting the survey, which is to enable all your employees, from the CEO to a janitor, to voice their opinions transparently.
 It not only ruins the scale of employee engagement measurement but also damages trust and transparency within teams.

 - Chasing numbers when it comes to measuring employee engagement

-Your employee engagement survey results are indeed valuable as they give a metric for you to understand the success of your efforts.
-But most companies derail from their actual employee engagement initiative while chasing and measuring employee engagement scores.
+Your annual employee engagement survey results are indeed valuable as they give a metric for you to understand the success of your efforts.
+But most companies derail from their actual employee engagement initiative while chasing and measuring workplace engagement scores.

-If you want to overcome the need to show your leadership a fabulous engagement score, then check yourself.
-What measuring employee engagement should ideally do for you is, help you track, improve and sustain employee engagement.
+Check yourself if you want to overcome the need to show your leadership a fabulous engagement score.
+What measuring workplace engagement should ideally do for you is help you track, improve and sustain employee engagement.